What is Suffering?

 Similarly, the five aggregates of clinging also bring some happiness.
 But for someone who has realized the cessation of the five aggregates of clinging, these aggregates are like the ailment, like frostbite, and the root of unhappyness and suffering.
 Their nature is suffering.
 So, to truly understand this eighth suffering, one needs to realize the cessation of this eighth suffering, which is what the enlightened ones refer to as Nibbana.

-Most people take for granted that there is an enduring self to whom their experience is happening, and that this self is what manages experiences by interacting with the outside world.
+Most people take for granted that there is a self that experiences what is happening, and that it is this self that manages experiences by interacting with the outside world.

-Clinging to the Five Aggregates is the mistaken view, the taking for granted that the Five Aggregates are who we are.
-It is the wrong view that it is through our body, feelings, perceptions, intentions, and thoughts that we experience and interact with the outside world.
+Clinging to the Five Aggregates is the mistaken view, the taking for granted that the Five Aggregates, the body, feelings, perceptions, intentions, and thoughts are the product and belong to a unique self.
+That it is this self that experiences and interacts with the outside world.

 People mistake what is felt and perceived through the Five Aggregates as the outside world itself.
-People chase after happiness without realizing that both happiness and unhappiness have been created by the mind and don’t exist in true reality.
+People chase after happiness without realizing that both happiness and unhappiness are a creation of the mind, based on past causes and conditions and not the result of an underlying self or true reality.

-If one looks closer, it becomes evident that what one assumes or takes for granted as being the outside world, is in reality fabricated as a result of ingrained memories, intentions and the cognition process, the Five Aggregates, which is not true reality itself.
+If one contemplates true reality, it becomes evident that what one assumes or takes for granted as being the outside world, is in reality fabricated from ingrained memories, intentions and the cognition process, the Five Aggregates, which is mistaken as being true reality itself.

-One sees that even the sense of self, as a separate person experiencing the outside world is an illusion created by clinging to the Five Aggregates.
+One sees that the sense of self, as a separate person experiencing the outside world is a fabrication created by clinging to the ingrained memories created by the Five Aggregates.

 For example, all beings in order to feed, reproduce, and survive, have over time adapted their likes and dislikes, and behaviors for survival.
 This requires that the vast majority of information in the environment be ignored by the cognition process, and factors important for survival, for example, feeding and reproduction, be enhanced.